 Eleven arrested after climate activists target oil sites in Scotland

-This is Rigged protesters claimed they had stopped fuel leaving an oil terminal and a refinery.
+Protesters from This Is Rigged claimed they had stopped fuel leaving an oil terminal and a refinery.

 Police have confirmed 11 people have been arrested after climate campaigners targeted two oil sites in Scotland.